 - Knead bread or roll the dough for pie crust

 - Cut out cookies

-- Make a menu on an easel or make place settings
+- Make a menu on an easel

 - Make a cornucopia for the table centerpiece

-- Pass out canapes on a plastic tray
+- Pass out appetizers on a tray

 - Take drink orders (they love this!)

 - Take photos – imagine the narrative your photos will tell when taken from their perspective!
-It will be the best holiday recap you’ve had
+It will be the best holiday recap you’ve had.

 - And help with CLEAN UP!